LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 where:

+* `curl` means copy from URL
 * username is your GitHub username
-* Module is where you made the customization (notice it is in multiple places)
+* Module is where you made the customization (Module is in multiple places)
 * SHA-1 is the full identifier for the commit that has the change; there is a copy button to make this easy
-* the `.patch` after the SHA-1 is github magic that formats that code change into a patch
+* the `.patch` after the SHA-1 is GitHub magic that formats that code change into a patch

+To view the exact code change associated with that patch, open a browser at the URL of `https://github.com/username/Module/commit/SHA-1`.

 Move on to the next module, repeating all these steps from [Open Module in Codespaces](#open-module-in-codespaces) through prepare the patches.